simula/ImageCLEFmed-MEDVQA-GI-2024/README.md

 For this task, you are required to submit both the prompts and the models you have used to generate images.
 Please organize your submissions by category for our ease of evaluation.

 **Submission Instructions:**
-Please email your submissions directly to me at this email address (steven@simula.no).
+Please email your submissions directly to steven@simula.no.

 ## Preliminary Schedule
 * 30.11.2023: registration opens for all ImageCLEF tasks